akhkusu/Mushroom-Edibility-Predictor-MEP-/README.md

 <br>

 I trained the Gaussian Naive Bayes model using 80% of the dataset and conducted performance tests, which showed outstanding results.The accuracy score reached 0.94.
-Also I created a Confusion Matric to visualize the result of the test
+Also I created a Confusion Matric to visualize the result of the test.

+The Mushroom Edibility Predictor (MEP) displayed false-negatives, classifying some edible mushrooms as poisonous.
+However, it did not produce any false-positives, correctly identifying all poisonous mushrooms as poisonous mushrooms

  <br/>
 <img src="img/Fig1.png" height="80%" width="80%" alt="without_rsa_module"/>